ncmsops/dev-manual/access-control-privacy.md

 # Access control

 `admin-password` The system restricts access to the Numo CMS Admin tool to authenticated users.
-Authentication may be done via user-name and password, or via IDP / biometrics.
+Authentication via user-name and password, or via Identity-providers / biometrics.

-`identifying-info` Only a customer-business can grant role-based access to Personal Identifiable Information.

 > User: An individual who avails the services of the platform.
-It excludes Admins and other personnel, who are part of the customer-business.
+It excludes Admins and other personnel of the customer-business.

+`identifying-info` A customer-business can grant role-based access to Personal Identifiable Information.

 > Personal Identifiable Information: Information that helps in identifying a person, without aid from other data-sources.
 Includes information such as phone-numbers and addresses.
-Excludes information like first-name, time-of-service (which can be used for identification only by correlating with other data-sources).
+Excludes information like first-name, time-of-service (which can't identify, unless correlated with other data-sources).

 `infrastructure-keys` TODO - customer can manage infra keys like firebase account, payment-gateway, etc.